vojtechkral/bard/doc/book/images.md

 ### DPI settings

-In PDF, the DPI setting governs the relationship between image size in pixels and it's physical size when printed.
+In PDF, the DPI setting governs the relationship between image size in pixels and its physical size when printed.
 DPI is configured with the `dpi` property in the `output` section.
 Its value is a numeral in units of pixels per inch.\
-**The default is 144 pixels per inch is used.**
+**The default is 144 pixels per inch.**

-In HTML, there is no concept of DPI as such, instead, the `dpi` field is used as a scaling factor by which the image dimensions are multiplied when HTML image elements are rendered &ndash; for example, the value of 0.5 would halve the dimensions.\
+In HTML, there is no concept of DPI as such; instead, the `dpi` field is used as a scaling factor by which the image dimensions are multiplied when HTML image elements are rendered &ndash; for example, the value of 0.5 would halve the dimensions.\
-**The default is 1.0, ie. no scaling applied.**
+**The default is 1.0, i.e., no scaling applied.**

 Example of custom DPI settings: